qt2139/Rethinking-EfficientNet-and-EfficientNetV2/README.md

 Next, we get Small, Medium and Large models using 3 scaling factors.
-The architecture of the network is shown in Fig.
+The architecture of the network is shown in Table.

 ![image](https://user-images.githubusercontent.com/90971979/167307212-18fab78c-0ece-432f-b60a-90adda3a55e0.png)
 | **Model Architecture**        | **Dataset, Epoch Info** | **Loss** | **Accuracy** | **Time Taken**                    |